 In addition to the front zippered pocket, you also get the same front stuff pocket that we have seen on the larger 50L pack.
-This is very useful for quickly stowing a jacket or insulated layer while hiking.
+This is very useful for quickly stowing a jacket or insulating layer while hiking.
 In the smaller 22L pack the assumption is that you will stow additional layers in the main part of the pack.
-However, on the 34L pack you have the option of buying the Stash Master Top Load camera insert.
-This padded insert allows safe storage of camera gear in the top part of the pack, but consequentially means that these additional front storage areas are needed for your additional non photographic gear.
+However, on the 34L pack, you have the option of buying the Stash Master Top Load camera insert.
+This padded insert allows safe storage of camera gear in the top part of the pack but consequentially means that these additional front storage areas are needed for your additional non-photographic gear.

 Overall, the Rotation 34L is a serious pack that can easily be used by amateurs and professionals alike.
 If you’re weighing this up against the larger 50L pack, one thing of particular note is the carry-on compatible sizing of the 34L.
 Although I have flown with the 50L on a couple of occasions, it was technically larger than the regulated size and I always had that slight fear as I approached the plane.

 Aside from this difference in overall sizing between the 34L and the 50L, the other main difference is the lack of back panel access on the smaller 34L pack.
 If you opt for the additional Stash Master Top Load for the 34L, access to it is done from the bag’s top zip.